Brazil's economic activity rises 2.9% in 2022

-BRASILIA, Feb 16 (Reuters) - Brazil's economic activity increased by 2.9% in 2022, according to a central bank index released on Thursday, supported by the strength of the services sector and defying initial predictions of mild expansion.
+BRASILIA, Feb 16 (Reuters) - Brazil's economic activity increased by 2.9% in 2022, according to a central bank index released on Thursday, boosted by the services sector and defying earlier predictions of mild growth, but with recent months' performance showing loss of momentum.

-After starting the previous year with a forecast of a 0.3% expansion for the Brazilian economy in 2022, private economists surveyed weekly by the central bank now project 3% growth.
+After starting the previous year with a forecast of a 0.3% expansion for the Brazilian economy in 2022, private economists surveyed weekly by the central bank now project 3% growth, on the back of resilient services activity and a stronger labor market.

 Compared to the same month in 2021, the increase was 1.42%.